rsanchezgarc/micrograph_cleaner_em/README.md

 ##### class micrograph_cleaner_em.MaskPredictor

-Usage: predicts masks of shape HxW given one numpy array of shape  that represents a micrograph.
+Usage: predicts masks of shape HxW given one numpy array of shape HxW that represents a micrograph.
 Mask values range from 0. to 1., being 0. associated to clean regions  and 1. to contamination.